Cubix-Dev/Cubix-Dev.github.io/readme.md

-#so... what is this?
+<b> so... what is this? </b>

-these are extensions that you can use in your games that interact with the console of Scratch Next'
+these are extensions that you can use in your games that interact with the console of Scratch Next.

-#how do i use these extensions?
+<b> how do i use these extensions? </b>

 go to scratch, and add a new extension url. in the url box, type `https://cube-enix.github.io/test.js` to test it in its current state.